Robust certification of arbitrary outcome quantum measurements from temporal correlations: Conclusions

-It needs to be emphasized that one cannot certify the measurements uniquely without any assumption whatsoever on the preparation device, employing the quantum violation of our proposed temporal inequalities.
-Our protocol works with the preparation device producing maximally mixed states of arbitrary dimension $D$.
-Such states can be prepared reliably in the laboratory, and remain unaffected by environmental effects.
-Our scheme certifies $d$-outcome measurements of dimension $D$, where $D \geq d$, for which the preparation device has to produce a maximally mixed state of dimension $D$.
+It needs to be emphasized that one cannot certify the measurements uniquely without any assumption whatsoever on the preparation device, employing the quantum violations of our proposed temporal inequalities.
+Starting with a preparation device producing a maximally mixed states of dimension $D$, one can certify some particular $d$-outcome quantum measurements of dimension $D$ with $D \geq d$ following our protocol.
+Further, no information about $D$ is required for realizing this protocol.
 Therefore, in our certification scheme, preparing $D$ number of mutually orthogonal pure states in $\mathbb{C}^D$ in different experimental runs randomly by the preparation device is sufficient.
 In comparison, tomography of such measurements requires $\mathcal{O}(D^2)$ characterized quantum preparations \cite{Gianani20}.
 Hence, the requirement on the preparation device in our protocol is less demanding than that in the case of tomography of quantum measurements.
-Additionally, tomography also requires prior knowledge about measurement devices, in contrast to those in our scheme that behave essentially as black boxes without memory.
+Additionally, tomography also requires some prior knowledge about measurement devices, in contrast to those in our scheme that behave essentially as black boxes without memory.

+Unlike certification protocols of $d$-outcome measurements proposed earlier \cite{saha,ghzsarkar}, entanglement between two spatially separated particles is not necessary for the successful realization of our protocol.
+However, in order to realize our protocol, one must trust that the preparation device produces maximally mixed state of a single particle.
+Since, for a given dimension, preparing a particular mixed state of a single particle is easier than preparing two spatially separated entangled particles, our protocol is less demanding to be verified experimentally, and should be more desirable for commercial purposes.